DESTINY AND THE SOUL

-Although these people do not believe in an afterlife, they will nevertheless experience life after death; we all will be held accountable for our actions in this life.
 They are correct in their belief that the body returns to the elements, but we “humans” are not our bodies.
 We are intelligent light and spirit encased in a living soul that never dies.
-This is the reality of Creation which can be experienced.
-Consequently, it does not matter whether people “believe” in the spiritual universe or not, it still governs and directs all of our lives as we live our individual destinies, which creates our future destiny.
+Although these people do not believe in an afterlife, they will nevertheless experience conscious awareness after death.
+After a brief review of our lives, we all will be held accountable for our individual actions.
+This reality of Creation can be known through books and experienced within through quiet contemplation.
+Consequently, it does not matter whether people “believe” in the destiny of the universe or not, it still governs and directs all of our lives along a preordained path.
+How we live our daily life creates our future destiny.

 Similar fallacies of mind hold true for some religious people who adhere to very narrow and strict views of their religious dogma and doctrines making their understanding of universal truth either nil, incomplete, or deeply flawed.
 Some of the more extreme religions have misunderstandings or misperceptions that stifle life, love, liberty, and spirit.
 Unfortunately, too many people do not understand how the universal laws and principles bring the truth to life and provide each of us with “silent feedback” which can be recognized in the harmony, goodness, and blessings of our individual lives.
-It is our individual lives and souls that each one of us is responsible for in this lifetime.
+It is the actions of our individual lives which “color and shape” our souls; we will be held accountable for the condition of our soul at the end of this life.
 We are also responsible for our relationship with the Creator who created us; this is a universal truth and no one is exempt.

-The primary reason for writing about destiny is that in times like these in which there are “dark and crazy” situations in our country and in the world today, it is important to remember that how we react and respond individually to life’s circumstances is critically important to the well-being of our soul.
-We are eternal souls who live many different lives in the time/space universe.
-Sri Aurobindo said, “Time is one body and space a single book;” and I would add that our many lives are the pages in our own book, a book of our soul.
-Whether we recognize it or not, each one of us by our thoughts, words, and deeds are creating the framework, substance, and circumstances in this life for what will be a future life experience.
+The primary reason for writing about destiny is that in times like these in which there are “dark and crazy” situations in our country and in the world today, it is important to remember how we react and respond individually to life’s circumstances is critically important to the well-being of our soul.
+The day to day experiences of our lives are the pages in our own book, a book of our soul.
+Whether we recognize it or not, each one of us by our thoughts, words, and deeds are creating the framework, substance, and circumstances in this life for what will be future life experiences.

 For the last two thousand years, Christians have followed the teachings of Christ through religious practices and various forms of devotion; imitating Christ is the starting point in which everyone begins to follow the Way of Life.
 This way of life is summed up nicely in the book titled The Imitation of Christ by Thomas A’ Kempis.
 The admonitions from this book for following the spiritual life are very similar to those written about on this site; for example, A’Kempis advises: have contempt for the vanities of the world, have a humble opinion of oneself, have prudence in our undertakings, avoid rash judgments, have a pure mind and simple intentions, be quiet and peaceful within, true comfort is to be sought in God alone, and temporal miseries are to be born with patience after the example of Jesus Christ.
 Imitating Christ in our personal behavior, in our attitudes about life and people, and in our moral discipline keeps us aligned with God’s love.